 In the summer of 2018, our son returned to National Taiwan Normal University to attend the NTNU Mandarin Training Center summer program for children and teens.
 We liked the Chinese summer camp in Taiwan experience the first time around when both of our kids attended.

 This time, we wanted to help our son's Mandarin improve while having a special cultural experience in Taiwan.
 This is a review of his 2018 Chinese Summer Camp experience at NTNU.
-I will also talk a little about other things to do in Taipei and Taiwan while you are on the island.
+I will also talk a little about other things to do in Taipei and Taiwan while you are on the island, and how we handled living arrangements via AirBnB.

 The 2018 Chinese summer camp experienceMy son was in the "Little 1" group four years previously; this time he was in the "Big 3" group as his Chinese had improved in the interim, thanks to classes in his American middle school.